markkerry/markkerry-hugo/content/posts/automated-autopilot-tenant-move/index.md

 ## Introduction

-There may be a scenario where you need all of your Intune managed, Autopilot registered devices to setup on another new tenant.
+There may be a scenario where you need all of your Intune managed, Autopilot registered devices setup on a new tenant.
 But there are a few challenges you will face:

 * An OEM may have uploaded every device's hardware hash to Autopilot, so you do not have them to upload to the new tenant.
-* An Autopilot device cannot be deleted from the registration service while it is a "managed device" (enrolled in Intune).
+* An Autopilot device cannot be deleted from the registration service while it's a "managed device" (enrolled in Intune).
 * The device will need to be reset and Autopilot provisioned in the new tenant, so setting a machine to wipe, then deleting from one tenant and registering with another, is a manual task which you may fail to complete during the device reset.

 This post will provide a high-level overview of the automated process to go from one tenant to another.
 This can be achieved by sending the hardware hash csv file to an Azure Storage Account, using an Azure Function to de-register from one tenant, another Function to register with another tenant, all while the device is resetting.
 It assumes you have a good fundamental understanding of Azure Storage, Azure Functions and performing MS Graph queries.